jujax/m5coreink-lightmeter/README.md

 # M5CoreInk Light Meter

 This project is a light meter application for the M5Stack CoreInk device.
-It measures the ambient light using a BH1750 sensor and calculates the exposure value (EV) to help photographers determine the correct aperture, shutter speed, and ISO settings for their cameras.
+It measures the light intensity using a BH1750 sensor and calculates the exposure value (EV) for photography.
+The application allows users to select different modes, ISO values, shutter speeds, and apertures.

+## Features

+* Measure light intensity using the BH1750 sensor
+* Calculate exposure value (EV)
+* Aperture priority and shutter priority modes
+* Selectable ISO values, shutter speeds, and apertures
+* Save and load settings to/from EEPROM
+* Display information on the M5Stack CoreInk e-ink display
+* Battery voltage monitoring
+* Enter sleep mode after inactivity

+## Hardware Requirements

+* M5Stack CoreInk
+* BH1750 light sensor

+## Software Requirements

+* PlatformIO
+* Arduino framework
+* Adafruit GFX Library
+* Adafruit BusIO
+* GxEPD2 Library

 ## Installation